-Parcels reported in this category include:

-Five or More Units

-Five or More Units

-Five or More Units

-Five or More Units

-Five or More Units - Low Rise (one to two stories) Multiple Five or More Units - Under Construction
+Parcels reported in this category include: Five or More Units Five or More Units - Low Rise (one to two stories) Multiple Five or More Units - Under Construction

 34 - Five or More Units - High Rise

 The "Five or More Units - High Rise" category is used to identify land upon which one or more detached dwelling unit(s) exist on a single parcel designed to house five or more families.
 Examples may be an apartment complex, several detached residences or a combination of residences and manufactured homes.